 - She’s expelling excess energy because she’s not getting enough exercise.

-How to Stop Scratching for No Apparent Reason
+How to Stop Your Cat From Scratching The Floor for No Apparent Reason

-Despite the frustration of not knowing a reason for the scratching and subsequent floor damage, there are some things you can try to stop the behavior, including
+Despite the frustration of not knowing a reason for the scratching and subsequent floor damage, there are some other things you can try to stop the behavior.
+See below:

 - Put a bird feeder outside.
 Watching birds will keep her fascinated and focused for hours, as well as off your floor.

-- Let her outside: If it’s an option for you to have an indoor/outdoor cat, going outside will allow her to expel excess energy and be too tired to become fixated on your floors.
+- Let the cat outside – If it’s an option for you to have an indoor/outdoor cat, going outside will allow her to expel excess energy and be too tired to become fixated on your floors.